Having a transplant kidney biopsy: your questions answered

 When can I drive again?

-You should arrange for somebody to collect you from the hospital, as we strongly advise you not to drive yourself home after your procedure, nor to travel home by public transport.
-If you do not have a friend or relative who can drive you home, please tell the nurse looking after you and we will make necessary arrangements with Patient Transport Services.
+Arrange for somebody to collect you from the hospital.
+Do not to drive yourself home after your procedure, or travel home by public transport.
+If you do not have a friend or relative who can drive you home, please tell the nurse looking after you.
+We will make necessary arrangements with Patient Transport Services.

-You should not start driving again until you feel comfortable.
-In particular, you need to be able to perform an emergency stop safely.
+Do not start driving again until you feel comfortable.
+You must be able to perform an emergency stop safely before driving again.

 When do I get my results?